srikarrb12/personalwebsite/README.md

 # Srikar's Personal Website

 This project is created using React.js.
 It was originally designed using just HTML and CSS, but was remade the using the React library.
+The old version's source code can be found at https://github.com/srikarrb12/personalwebsite-old.

 ### Deployment Instructions
 > $ git add .<br />